 For each option you can define a delay (in days).
 After that time limit a conversation can no longer be replied to by a customer:

-👆This example shows that users can reply to closed conversations for up to a week.
+👆This example shows that visitors can reply to closed conversations for up to 5 days.

 If this is switched off, customers will be able to reply to a closed conversation at any time, which will reopen it.